iverson52000/summary-stats/README.md

 3. Run `npm start`

 ## Components
-* CustomForm: text field and botton
+* CustomForm: text field and submit botton
-* Results table: display the results on the page
+* Results: display the results on the page

 ## Callback functions
 * handleInputChange: update the state object when user input numbers